AaronMcHale/docker-php-drupal-template/docker/README.md

 The exception to this read-only rule is usually the /tmp directory.
 We set /tmp as a Temporary Filesystem (TempFS) inside each container, quite commonly running processes need to write files to /tmp.
 For example, Nginx writes some temporary files to /tmp in order to guarantee normal operations, such as its Process ID (PID).
 In theory if a container did become compromised and started writing suspicious files to /tmp, because this is a TempFS, we can simply restart the contianer and those files are gone.

 All of these measures make it practically impossible for a malicious executable inside a container to start infecting system files of the containers, and ensures that any malicious process is very well isolated.

-### As far as possible, configuration should be copied into images on build

-For example, there is sometimes a tendency in projects to simply mount the /etc/nginx directory, however instead of doing that we copy configuration into the container on build in the Nginx Dockerfile.

-This approach minimises when we need to mount the host's file system inside a container, and because we run containers with read-only file systems, this gives us a reasonable degree of certainty that no malicious code could modify those (sometimes critical) configurations.
-This also guarantees that a built image will always have the same configuration and will run in the same state consistently.